phunkren/design-system-prototype/README.md

 - to display other storybooks you have to load them before the mainb storybook, otherwise it just shows as infinitely loading

+## Deployed Storybooks
+- Deployed Storybooks are showing as errors

 ## HMR

 - Updating a prop in Button or the header in the introduction mdx did not hold reload the page, and hard refreshing also did not display the changes.